DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 Automatically detecting version of Prometheus and using newer functions to de-bounce invalid PVCs automatically Adding max-increment annotation/variable support Adding exception handling in our main loop to handle jitter nicely and not fail catastrophically if someone has bad PVC annotations
+Making all variables settable by a value in the helm chart
 ```

 Release: 1.0.1